 Internal nodes respond with PREGs

-In proactive mode there are some routers configured as portals.
-In general being a portal means that router has interfaces to some other network,, i.e. it is entry/exit point to the mesh network.
+In proactive mode, there are some routers configured as portals.
+In general, being a portal means that the router has interfaces to some other network, i.e. it is an entry/exit point to the mesh network.

 Routes to portals will serve as a kind of default route.
-If an internal router does not know path to a particular destination, it will forward all data to its closest portal.
-The portal will then discover path on behalf of the router, if needed.
-The data afterwards will flow through the portal.
-This may lead to sub-optimal routing, unless the data is addressed to the portal itself or some external network the portals has interfaces to.
+If an internal router does not know the path to a particular destination, it will forward all data to its closest portal.
+The portal will then discover the path on behalf of the router if needed.
+The data afterward will flow through the portal.
+This may lead to sub-optimal routing unless the data is addressed to the portal itself or some external network the portals have interfaces to.

-Proactive mode is best suited when most of traffic goes between internal mesh nodes and a few portal nodes.
+A proactive mode is best suited when most of the traffic goes between internal mesh nodes and a few portal nodes.